 The Future Moms Program is an Empire Plan Benefits Management Program that offers special help for pregnant women.
 This includes pregnant women acting as surrogates.
-To enroll, call The Empire Plan and choose the Hospital Program.
+To enroll, call The Empire Plan and choose the Hospital Program (see Contact Information, page 151).
 The Benefits Management Program will help identify possible problems and will work with You and Your doctor to ensure You have a healthy pregnancy and a safe delivery.
 See the following for details.